Morning. I flick open the kitchen window slats to see a rogue snowstorm.

 “What?
 On the plane?
 Next time I drive, I’ll bring some in the car.”

-Brad lets me give him a hug, though he’s awkward and doesn’t much like it.
+He lets me give him a hug, though he’s awkward and doesn’t much like it.
 He’s probably a bit miffed about no beer, especially since I work for Propeller.
-The man does love his beer, but then again, band practice isn’t a hug sort of thing either.
+The man does love his brew, but then again, band practice isn’t a hug sort of thing either.

 Quite a while ago, actually we started to call band practice for what it was, therapy with music on the side.
 We do make music, write songs, sing, and sometimes, we even play the odd gig, though often it’s in the same place we practice, Brad’s basement.